 The College's mentoring program consists of an early mentoring phase for first and second year (P1 & P2) students and a professional development phase for third and fourth year (P3 & P4) students.
-In most cases, students will be assigned a mentor from the College's pharmaceutical science faculty during the early phase, but will transition to a mentor from the Pharmacotherapy faculty for the professional development phase.
+In most cases, students will be assigned a mentor from the College's pharmaceutical science faculty during the early phase, but will transition to a mentor from the Pharmacotherapy faculty for the professional development phase during the summer between the P2 and P3 years.

 The purpose of the early phase is to help students adjust to a high intensity professional program that can be daunting in terms of academic rigor, time management and work-life balance.
 The Student Affairs Office will assign faculty mentors to entering P1 students.
 Typically, the mentor will remain the same during the early mentoring phase.
 Students are expected to meet with their mentors at least once per semester during their P1 & P2 year.
 The Student Affairs office will aid in setting up the first meeting between the mentor and new P1 students (typically at New Student Orientation).
-Students should arrange subsequent meetings with their mentors.
+Students shall arrange subsequent meetings with their mentors.
+Students will be required to complete a Mentoring Checklist each semester as part of the Recitation course.
+The Mentoring Checklist will include a description of the student's activities and a short reflection on how these activities have facilitated growth in professionalism, leadership, and communication skills.
+The Mentoring Checklist is signed by the faculty mentor to document that the student and their mentor have discussed the student's academic and professional progress in the PharmD program.
 Early phase mentors can advise on wide-ranging topics including the PharmD curriculum, co-curricular activities, testing, access to student services, etc.

-The purpose of the professional development phase to familiarize students with the pharmacy profession, different practice settings, and optional post-doctoral study.
+The purpose of the professional development phase is to focus on each student's career plans and to familiarize students with the pharmacy profession, different practice settings, and optional post-doctoral study.
 Students will be assigned one or more professional development mentor(s) at the end of their P2 year, based on their curricular track and PharmD research project.
-Assignments will be made by the curriculum track stewards.
-Professional development mentors will also advise students about their P3 elective courses, and sign their Professional Development Mentoring Checklist.
-They can also provide guidance for their experiential studies and career development.
+Students will also be assigned a PharmD research mentor who will supervise the student's research project.
+Professional development mentor assignments will be made by the Chair of the College Mentoring Committee.
+Students will meet with their professional development mentors each semester as part of the Professional Development course series (PHARM 7841, 7842, 7843, 7844).
+Professional development mentors will advise students about their P3 elective courses based on the student's career goals, review the student's professional development reflection assignments, ePortfolio, and curriculum vitae, and sign their Professional Development Mentoring Checklist to document that the student and mentor have met.
+During the P4 year, mentors will provide individualized guidance for each student's planned experiential studies and post-graduation career plans.
+It is expected that structured individualized mentoring and career planning will assist students in choosing optimal didactic and experiential training to prepare each student for a successful and rewarding career in the pharmacy profession.

 If a student wishes to change mentors they must state their reasons why in writing to the Executive Associate Dean for Professional Education.
-Efforts will be made to accommodate these requests.
+Every effort will be made to accommodate these requests.